RenderKit/embree/README.txt

 engineers that want to improve the performance of their application by leveraging the optimized ray tracing kernels of Embree.
-The kernels are optimized for photo-realistic rendering on the latest Intel® processors with support for SSE, AVX, AVX2, and 16 wide Xeon Phi vector instructions.
+The kernels are optimized for photo-realistic rendering on the latest Intel® processors with support for SSE, AVX, AVX2, and 16-wide Xeon Phi vector instructions.
 Embree supports runtime code selection to choose the traversal kernel that best matches the instruction set of your CPU.